 Group therapy provides a safe and confidential place to share and explore your concerns as well as receive support around various issues.
 Group is a natural extension of the way we live and interact with others and empowers group members to give and receive feedback and support as they experiment with new ways of being.
 Some groups are population and/or issue specific, while other groups consist of skill building and experiential learning.
 Click here for details about our groups.

 During your consultation, you may be scheduled to return for a first appointment.
-If you are scheduled for a first appointment, please arrive 30 minutes early to allow time for you to fill out forms and for your counselor to review them prior to beginning your session.
-Email/text reminders for CAPS appointments indicate the time at which you should check in.
+This first appointment will be a 90 minutes long.
+It is important that you arrive on time, so that there is sufficient time for you to fill out forms, your counselor to review them, and for you to receive the amount of time needed for your session.
+Because your appointment may need to be rescheduled if you are late, please let us know if you have concerns about the time you are scheduled for.
 The forms you'll complete include information for you to read about CAPS services, your contact information, as well as information about yourself and why you are seeking counseling.
 This first session will provide you with the opportunity to talk confidentially with a counselor about your immediate concerns.
 Some people meet their counseling goals in a single session, while others may be seen for a few.
 The counselor will work with you to formulate an action plan specific to you.